Adedoja/WB-SOLUTION-WITH-WORDPRESS/README.md

 # STEP 1 - PREPARE A WEB-SERVER
 1. Launch an EC2 instance that will serve as "Web Server".
 Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/volume%201.PNG)

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/volume%202.PNG)

 2. Attach all three volumes one by one to your Web Server EC2 instance.

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/volume%203.PNG)

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/volume%204.PNG)

 3. Open up the Linux terminal to begin configuration Use `lsblk` command to inspect what block devices are attached to the server.
 Notice names of your newly created devices.
 All devices in Linux reside in /dev/ directory.
 Inspect it with `ls /dev/` and make sure you see all 3 newly created block devices there – their names will likely be xvdf, xvdh, xvdg.

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/lsblk.PNG)

-4. Use df -h command to see all mounts and free space on your server
+4. Use df -h command to see all mounts and free space on your server.

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/df%20-h.PNG)

 5. Use fdisk utility to create a single partition on each of the 3 disks `sudo fdisk /dev/xvdf`

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/fdisk.PNG)

 6. Use `lsblk` utility to view the newly configured partition on each of the 3 disks.

 ![](https://github.com/Adedoja/WEB-SOLUTION-WITH-WORDPRESS/blob/main/3%20Tier%20Arch/lsblk%20utility.PNG)

 7. Install lvm2 package using `sudo yum install lvm2`.
 Run sudo lvmdiskscan command to check for available partitions.